 One of the main reasons we published our paper in Learning Health Systems is to get the word out about it; I think the title of the journal really says it all.
 There is a broad movement to enable health care delivery systems to learn and improve through collaboration between researchers and quality improvement experts.
 I would be thrilled to see other health care systems try something like this.

 What are your hopes for the future of the Program?

-The Rapid Analysis Program is “seed money,” an investment in the research and operations partnership.
+The Targeted Analysis Program is “seed money,” an investment in the research and operations partnership.
 We are excited for the long-term clinical potential of the projects we fund and the partnerships that we invest in.